West India Regiments: Formation of West India Regiment

-In 1888 the 1st and 2nd West India Regiments were merged into a single regiment comprising two battalions.
+On 1 October 1888, the 1st and 2nd West India Regiments were merged into a single regiment comprising two battalions.
+Each battalion consisted of eight companies plus a regimental depot for recruiting and other administrative matters situated in Kingston Jamaica.
+There was little direct interchanging between the two battalions since one was always serving in West Africa and one in the West Indies at this time.

 A third battalion was raised in 1897, but was disbanded in 1904.
 Enlistment for the West India Regiment during this period involved a commitment for twelve years of full-time service.
 This was in contrast with most other infantry regiments of the British regular army, where recruitment was for seven years "with the colours" followed by five years with the reserves.

 Later years

 The regiment served in West Africa throughout the 19th century.
 In the early part of the twentieth century one battalion was stationed in Sierra Leone and the other was in Jamaica recruiting and training, the battalions exchanging every three years.
 The regiment fought in the Anglo-Ashanti Wars of 1873-74 and 1896, the Yoni Expedition (1887) and the Sierra Leone Hut Tax War of 1898.